Born Augusta Sicily December 10 1925

 But when Oscar became overly friendly with Sally, and began bragging that he’d take over Mustang, Joe put on the brakes.
 Oscar persisted, and after a night of drinking and gambling showed up at Mustang early in the morning of May 21 1976 demanding to enter.
 He reached for a gun and was shot dead by a security guard.

-The deal was struck and in return for his testimony Joe was allowed to plead guilty to the tax charges and serve a year in prison.
+The deal was struck and in return for his testimony Joe’s penalty was reduced to only one year in prison.
 Claiborne was convicted of income tax offenses, eventually impeached, imprisoned and disbarred.

 Joe’s IRS problems surfaced again in 1991, prompting him to take up residence in Brazil where despite interpol’s active interest in apprehending him, he could not be extradited because his daughter Annabella is a Brazilian citizen.
 Sally died in 1992.
 In 1999 the Brazilian Supreme Court ruled unanimously that, Annabella aside, he couldn’t be extradited because the bankruptcy fraud he was charged with wasn’t a crime in Brazil.